XEYD5/CNN_pose_estimation/README.md

 ## Project Overview
 This project focuses on drone pose estimation using a Convolutional Neural Network (CNN).
 The system is designed to estimate the pose of a drone in real-time, even while in flight.
-Future work developments include improving result resolution and to incorporate on-the-go learning capabilities in future iterations
+Future work developments include improving result resolution and to incorporate on-the-go learning capabilities.

 ## Features
-- **Real-Time Pose Estimation**: Utilizes a CNN to provide real-time pose estimation of general plain-like drones.
+- **Real-Time Pose Classification**: Utilizes a CNN to provide real-time pose classification of general plain-like drones.
 - **Robust to Distortions**: Tested with various levels of blur, darkness, and quality reduction to ensure robustness.
 - **Open for Progress**: The project is set up for future improvements and additional features.

 ## Project Structure
-- **src/**: Contains the source code for the project.
+- **src/**: Contains the source code (nodes) for the project.
 - **datasets/**: Includes various datasets used for training and testing the CNN under different distortions.
+(TODO)
 - **models/**: Pre-trained models and scripts for training new models.
+(TODO)

 ## Installation
 To set up the project, clone this repository and initialize the ROS workspace: